krcourville/krcourville.github.io/_posts/2021-08-11-portfolio.markdown

 - Identified metrics and created reporting to track job alert feature usage and identify areas for improvement.

 ## Easy Photo Downloader

+> NOTE: In February 2022, Meetup changed its API to GraphQL (not a big deal) and made it available only to paid members (big deal).
+Based on this change and after considering a cost-benefit analysis of this project, `Easy Photo Downloader` has been unpublished and is no longer supported.
+However, source code is available upon request.

 ### Highlights